openkfw/open-geodata-model/docs/technical_notes.md

 ### Table 2: The KfW Project Location Data Collection Model for Financial Cooperation

-TODO: Sticky notes into Description in table ( -> Surafel) TODO 2: Check contents of readme and table and cross-check with existing documentation here.
-Choose whether to include it into the more "general part" or the "technical notes" (Think of audience) (-> Maja)

 | **Name** | **Type of data** | **Source**      |  **Mandatory**  | **Asignment** | **Description** |
 | ---------|:----------------:| ---------------:| ---------------:| --------------:| --------------:|